sujaikumar/tardigrade/README.md

 Details of scripts/commands are below (I hope I've not made any mistakes as it is 430am!
 If someone could double check my numbers I'd be very grateful).

-In summary, although UNC claim that the PacBio data verify their assembly, the reality (assuming my analysis is correct) is that only 10 euk-noneuk (or 26 metazoa-nonmetazoa) gene pairs are actually verified by their own data.
+In summary, although UNC state that the PacBio data verify their assembly, the reality (assuming my analysis is correct) is that only 10 euk-noneuk (or 26 metazoa-nonmetazoa) gene pairs are actually verified by their data.

 ### Overview of steps